Criminal Defense Services for College Students

 Representing Students at Disciplinary Hearings

-Besides representing you in a court of law, Hill & Hill can also represent you at any university-led proceedings or inquiries about any charges of misconduct that may affect your attendance, scholarship, or graduation eligibility.
+Besides representing you in a court of law, The Law Office of Brent Hill can also represent you at any university-led proceedings or inquiries about any charges of misconduct that may affect your attendance, scholarship, or graduation eligibility.

 Don’t make the mistake of thinking criminal charges with the state are the only repercussions you have to face.
 Call our offices or contact us today to discuss your case to make sure you are represented wherever your rights and academic eligibility are threatened.